Brown-University-Library/glider/README.md

 Progress
 ----------
 The pandemic of 2020 has pushed the Immersive Scholar timelines later, so I took the opportunity to do a major re-write of Glider which, as of July, is nearing completion.
+Progress is in the `develop` branch.